EASL Congress 2025 – Alcohol Related Harm Sessions

 Secretary General of Public Health and Equity, Ministry of Health of Spain

-Former Minister of Health and Labour of Estonia
+Member of Estonian Parliament, former Minister of Health of Estonia

 Regional Adviser for Alcohol, Illicit drugs and Prison health, WHO Regional Office for Europe